Tyrone Taylor Player Props: Brewers vs. Reds

-On Friday, Tyrone Taylor (on the back of going 0-for-3) and the Milwaukee Brewers face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 5:10 PM ET.
+On Saturday, Tyrone Taylor (.156 batting average in his past 10 games, with three doubles, a walk and an RBI) and the Milwaukee Brewers play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 4:10 PM ET.

 Tyrone Taylor Game Info & Props vs. the Reds